Where Does Mold Typically Grow in a Home?

 Mold can grow on ceilings from water damage or even indoor humidity.
 If you see any dark spots on your ceiling, make sure to check for signs of water damage.
 If there is any, you should have it fixed right away.

-Plumbing, Heating, and Air Maintenance With Frasier’s Plumbing & Heating, Inc.
+Plumbing, Heating, and Air Maintenance With Frasier’s Plumbing and Heating, Inc.